The Twilight Zone Tower of Terror

 Did you know?

-• The Twilight Zone Tower of Terror is set on October 31, 1939.
-On that Halloween night, lightning struck the hotel with five guests in the fateful elevator, which was sent plummeting to the unknown, the Twilight Zone.
+- The Twilight Zone Tower of Terror takes place on October 31, 1939.
+On that Halloween night, lightning struck the hotel with five guests in the fateful elevator, which went plummeting to the unknown, the Twilight Zone.

-• The Twilight Zone Tower of Terror is exquisitely themed throughout.
-After winding through an outdoor courtyard, guests enter a dusty lobby filled with antiques, sculptures, furniture, and a reception desk, before viewing a video in the library and being escorted to the elevators by a bellhop.
+- The Twilight Zone Tower of Terror is exquisitely themed throughout.
+After winding through an outdoor courtyard, guests enter a dusty lobby filled with antiques, sculptures, furniture, and a reception desk, before viewing a video in the library and ushered to the elevators by a bellhop.

-• The grand finale of The Twilight Zone Tower of Terror is the freefall.
-Riders are dropped up to 13 stories multiple times in random intervals.
+- The grand finale of The Twilight Zone Tower of Terror is the freefall.
+Riders drop up to 13 stories multiple times in random intervals.
 A wire at the bottom of the vehicle renders the drop “faster than gravity.”
-The randomization of the drops was allowed by computer reprogramming completed in late-2002.
-Upon reaching the Tower’s apex, guests are treated to a panoramic view of the park through a window.
+The randomization of the drops came about in late 2002 with the reprogramming of the computers.
+Upon reaching the Tower’s apex, guests can briefly see a panoramic view of the park through a window.

 Hidden Mickeys: